After raising US$1.75 million for African Parks in two previous print sales, Prints for Wildlife has returned with an even larger mission

 The Impact of Prints for Wildlife: Communities & Wildlife

-The first edition of Prints for Wildlife in 2020 generated over US$660,200 in print sales.
-100% of the proceeds after printing and handling were donated to African Parks to support our conservation efforts in managing 19 parks spanning 14.7 million hectares, which is the largest amount of area under conservation by any one NGO in Africa.
+The 2020 and 2021 editions of Prints for Wildlife generated over US$1.75 million in print sales.
+100% of the proceeds after printing and handling were donated to African Parks to support our conservation efforts in the 20 parks under our management in 11 countries.
 Managed effectively, these vital natural landscapes safeguard biodiversity and support human well being, delivering clean air and water, food security, carbon sequestration, livelihoods and healthcare.

-- 108,579 people have received healthcare in and around the parks
+- 147,685 people received healthcare in and around the parks

-- 105 schools have been built and supported and 752 scholarships have been provided
+- 187 schools were supported and 958 scholarships were provided